farhantanvir1/starter-hugo-academic-Farhan/content/authors/admin/_index.md

 email: ""
 ---
 <p>
-I am currently a third-year CS PhD candidate in [Department of Computer Science](https://computerscience.okstate.edu/) at [Oklahoma State University](https://go.okstate.edu/).
-I have the fortune to be advised by Prof. [Esra Akbas](https://www.cs.okstate.edu/~eakbas/).
-Before coming to OSU, I graduated in 2015 from Department of Computer Science and Engineering, Islamic University of Technology, Bangladesh.
+I am currently a third-year CS PhD candidate in <a target="_blank" href="https://computerscience.okstate.edu/">Department of Computer Science</a> at <a target="_blank" href="https://go.okstate.edu/">Oklahoma State University.</a> I have the fortune to be advised by <a target="_blank" href="https://www.cs.okstate.edu/~eakbas/">Prof. Esra Akbas.</a> Before coming to OSU, I graduated in 2015 from <a target="_blank" href="https://cse.iutoic-dhaka.edu">Department of Computer Science and Engineering</a>, <a target="_blank" https://www.iutoic-dhaka.edu">Islamic University of Technology, Bangladesh.</a>

 My research mainly focus on graph mining, with their applications in Bioinformatics/Computational Biomedicine.
 </p>